psvz/icao/README.md

     ls CSCA/499E4730278520C57CFC118024E14C1562A249D6/
     0B18BB2A46781109AB8DB3C971F9ACB4FB64CE95.pem  8B685C03B33A0CFF4CBCE1324F1D4FC088173708.pem

 Here we have two CSCA containing the same public key.
-The difference is that one is self-signed, while the other is cross signed.
+The difference is that one CSCA is self-signed, while the other is cross signed (by a peer CSCA).
 Since the public key is the same, we can use either certificate to verify DSCA (Document signer) above.
 If curious, you can match CSCA fingerprints found by the script against the one stored in your passport's chip (reported by *ReadID Me* app).

 Next, we verify that the document signer bears a valid CSCA signature, that is, the chain of trust propagates from the root (CSCA) to the intermediary (DSCA).
 For convenience we copy and rename certificates retrieved in the exercise above to

     example/ds.pem # document signer
     example/cs.pem # country signer
     cd example
-The meaning of line options can be deduced from respective man pages e.g., `man openssl-asn1parse`.
+The meaning of the following line options can be deduced from respective man pages e.g., `man openssl-asn1parse`.
 We use the fact that DS is signed with `sha256` in the last command:

     # extracting public key of the root authority :
     openssl x509 -in cs.pem -pubkey -noout >cs.pkey